 While Williams agrees that there can always be improvements in terms of diversity, he also says it is eye-opening for people to take the initiative themselves.
 “Being exposed to those who are different than us helps us grow,” he says.

-When he’s not busy with his studies, the STEM Scholar program, MAPS, or his involvement in Greek life, Williams enjoys spending his time researching cars and creating music.
-He hopes that when he leaves TCU, he has been able to make a difference and leave an impact on those he has had the privilege of interacting with.
+When he was not busy with his studies, the STEM Scholar program, MAPS, or his involvement in Greek life, Williams enjoyed spending his time researching cars and creating music.

-As he prepares to graduate in May and head off to medical school, Williams has his eye on various areas within the medical field.
-Though he is unsure about which specific one he will pursue, he has decided that he wants to explore orthopedics, sports medicine, gastroenterology, and anesthesiology.
+Williams will attend medical school this fall at Columbia University Vagelos College of Physicians and Surgeons, and he has his eye on various areas within the medical field.
+Though he is unsure about which specific area of medicine to pursue, he is currently favoring orthopedics, sports medicine, gastroenterology, or anesthesiology.